Post-election lawsuits related to the 2020 U.S. presidential election: Georgia

-Several lawsuits were filed in Georgia after the election.
+Several civil lawsuits were filed in Georgia after the election.
 All of these were either dismissed or dropped.

+On August 14, 2023, a Georgia grand jury indicted Trump and 18 other defendants in a criminal election racketeering case.
+This case is ongoing.

 Michigan

 Several lawsuits were filed in Michigan after the election.
 All of these were either dismissed or dropped.

 Minnesota

 Kistner v.
 Simon

 On November 24, 2020, a petition was filed in the Minnesota Supreme Court by 25 candidates from numerous races within Minnesota as well as a handful of voters against Minnesota Secretary of State Steve Simon and the state's canvassing board.
 The suit alleged various election problems and sought a temporary restraining order delaying certification of election results, which had already been certified the previous day.

 On December 4, 2020, the Minnesota Supreme Court dismissed all 3 claims filed by the petitioners, and thereby ordered that the whole petitioned filed on November 24, 2020, be dismissed.

 The court's decision to dismiss was based partly on the grounds that petitioners should have filed suit earlier.
 "Given the undisputed public record regarding the suspension of the witness requirement for absentee and mail ballots, petitioners had a duty to act well before November 3, 2020," the ruling states.
 It goes on to say that "asserting these claims 2 months after voting started, 3 weeks after voting ended, and less than 24 hours before the State Canvassing Board met to certify the election results is unreasonable."